webfactory/WebfactoryNewsletterRegistrationBundle/README.md

 protection, and a smooth user journey:

 - Sign up with email address only
-- No personal data is saved until the newsletter recipient verifies their email address (double opt in)
+- No personal data (like the email address) is saved until the newsletter recipient verifies their email address (double opt in)
-- Command for deleting outdated pending opt in processes
+- Pending opt in processes get deleted after a configurable amount of time (default: 72 hours)

-- Additional user data can be provided after double opt in (planned)
-- Supports zero, one or many newsletters
+To reduce the amount of unwanted emails, the following ideas are implemented:

+- The registration form has a simple honeypot field
+- Opt in emails contain no data entered in the registration form to make them unattractive for spammers
+- Opt in emails can be sent only once in a configurable time interval (default: 1 hour)
+- Opt in emails contain a "block this email address" link (default: for 30 days)

+Finally, the bundle tries to be developer friendly:

+- Registration can be embedded as a page on it's own as well as a partial view
+- Depending on the number of different newsletters, the registration and edit forms feature a newsletter selection or no disturbing element (a checkbox for a single newsletter would be silly)
-- Highly customizable due to small interfaces, Doctrine interface mapping (e.g. there are some webfactory specific names you might want to change) and service replacements.
+- It's highly customizable due to small interfaces, Doctrine interface mapping and service replacements

 Installation